Strike the Right Tone

 Am I being too formal?
 Is this going to come across the right way?

-This is not an easy task.
+This is a challenging task.

-Instead of burning mental calories think of it like a partnership.
+Instead of burning mental calories, think of it like a partnership.

 What pronouns are you using?
 You?
 Me?
-Instead use pronouns like we (where it makes sense).
+Instead, use pronouns like we (where it makes sense).
 An attitude of we’re in this together is much more likely to get you the outcome you want.

-Before you hit send.
-Re-read your writing for tonality and formality.
+Before you hit send, re-read your writing for tonality and formality.
 How is your writing likely to make the other person feel?

 Are you using loaded language that could cause a strong reaction?